rust-lang/blog.rust-lang.org/content/inside-rust/clippy-warming-up/index.md

 > Why do you like contributing to Clippy?
 What's so fun about it?

-I came to enjoy improving the suggestions that Clippy makes: they are fascinating in how they point out of the exact part of code that is problematic, and show the (sometimes pretty complex) manipulations required to fix it.
+I came to enjoy improving the suggestions that Clippy makes: they are fascinating in how they point out the exact part of code that is problematic, and show the (sometimes pretty complex) manipulations required to fix it.
 Also, It has been empowering to learn the machinery behind the compiler, and use that knowledge to refine these diagnostics even further.